 Because it’s often a joyful, chaotic disaster.

+There are plenty of surprisingly wonderful reasons why our toddlers make messes.
+They are also the reasons why we moms should let them.
 I’m taking deep breaths and reminding myself it’s actually a good thing for my kids to make a mess.
 I’m determined to look on the bright side and pretend I love the sandbox.

 1. It Lets Them Be Little